Sebastianhju/Runeterra-5e/Uncommon Items.md

 - 350 Gold
 - Shortsword

-**Spellblade**: You can choose to use your spellcasting ability modifyer for attack and damage rolls.
+**Spellblade**: You can choose to use your spellcasting ability modifier for attack and damage rolls.

 **Lingering Power**: After casting a spell, your next attack with Sheen deals an aditiol damage equal to the spells lvl + your proficiency bonus.